briancappello/flask-unchained/docs/tutorial/views_templates_and_static_assets.rst

 Templates and Static Assets
 ---------------------------

 Our site looks pretty weak as it stands.
 Let's add Bootstrap and a landing page to spruce things up a bit.
-We'll also add a form to the hello view, so that we can customize the name that gets displayed.
 In order to share as much code as possible between templates, it's best practice to abstract away the boilerplate into ``templates/layout.html``.
 But first, we need to download a few assets for Bootstrap:

 .. code:: bash

+   mkdir -p static templates \
-   wget https://stackpath.bootstrapcdn.com/bootstrap/4.1.2/js/bootstrap.min.js -O static/bootstrap-v4.1.2.min.js \
+     && wget https://stackpath.bootstrapcdn.com/bootstrap/4.1.2/js/bootstrap.min.js -O static/bootstrap-v4.1.2.min.js \
      && wget https://stackpath.bootstrapcdn.com/bootstrap/4.1.2/css/bootstrap.min.css -O static/bootstrap-v4.1.2.min.css \
      && wget https://code.jquery.com/jquery-3.3.1.slim.min.js -O static/jquery-v3.3.1.slim.min.js \
      && wget https://cdnjs.cloudflare.com/ajax/libs/popper.js/1.14.3/umd/popper.min.js -O static/popper-v1.14.3.min.js \
      && touch templates/layout.html templates/_navbar.html templates/_flashes.html

 We're placing these assets in the project root ``static`` and ``templates`` folders.
-If you'll recall, we configured these directories in our ``unchained_config.py`` file earlier.
-(Note that if just created either of these directories, then you may need to restart the flask development server for these new assets to be picked up by it.)
+These directories are the standard locations :class:`flask.Flask` expects, so they will be automatically picked up.
+(Note however that if just created either of these directories, then you will need to restart the development server for these new assets to be picked up by it.)

 Layout Template
 ^^^^^^^^^^^^^^^

-Just like Flask, Flask Unchained uses the Jinja2 templating engine.
+Just like vanilla Flask, Flask Unchained uses the Jinja2 templating engine.
 If you're unfamiliar with what anything below is doing, I recommend checking out the `official Jinja2 documentation <jinja.pocoo.org/docs/>`_.
 It's excellent.

 Now let's write our ``templates/layout.html`` file: